 💡 Tip: Use an animated logo to bring it to life in your video.

-10. HIRE A PROFESSIONAL VIDEO PRESENTER
+10. HIRE A PROFESSIONAL VIDEO PRODUCER & PRESENTER

 Below is a screenshot of an explainer video for Carnival de Rio published on Youtube.
 The person used to present the video does not use arms or hands (body language) to excite the viewers.
 Also, different distracting elements are taking more screen space at the front of the camera (laptop, sign, cactus, etc).
-The Auto captioning in English also seems to pick up a “then” where it is supposed to be a “them”.
-The books at the back do not look organised and the light could be brighter.
+The auto-captioning in English also seems to pick up a “then” where it is supposed to be a “them”.
+The books at the back do not look organised and the lighting could be brighter.

 11. TEST INTERACTIVE VIDEO FORMATS TO INCREASE ENGAGEMENT

 Forward-thinking marketers are looking beyond the battle of the attention economy, looking towards the immersion economy and how video content and video ads can be created to offer viewers a more rich, experiential experience.
 Some of the latest interactive video ad formats include: